Trinity Air Quality: Cap-and-Trade

 Depending upon the specific rules developed by the regulatory authority, C&T facilities must contend with numerous compliance requirements that far exceed traditional air pollution regulations, which may include:

 - Industry benchmarking for free credit allowances

 - Daily, monthly and/or annual emissions reporting

 - Quarterly and annual permit reconciliations

 - Forecasting future emissions and credit needs

 - Developing air pollution control plans and strategies

 - Independent 3rd party verifications

 Trinity regularly monitors the development of C&T programs and actively supports hundreds of regulated facilities throughout the United States and international territories.
-For more information on Trinity's C&T regulatory services, please contact Charles Lee or Steve Walters at (949) 567-9880.
+For more information on Trinity's C&T regulatory services, please call us at (800) 229-6655 or contact us online.